bids-standard/bids-website/docs/extensions/process.md

 ### Overview of the BEP process

-This section gives an overview of the lifecycle of a new BEP creation towards to BIDS community approval and merge.
+This section gives an overview of the lifecycle of new BEP creation through to BIDS community approval and merge.
 For the typical steps involved in each phase, see [Starting your BEP](#starting-your-bep)).

 #### BEP Phases

 A successful BEP moves through the lifecycle from `Draft BEP` to `Proposed BEP` to `Merged BEP`.
 Between each phase, BEP leaders bring the BEP to the BIDS Maintainers for guidance and review.

-In a nutshell, a typical `Draft BEP` is in the format of Google document and is actively undergoing development and/or community review.  (see [governance](../collaboration/governance.md#draft-bep)), In contrast, a `Proposed BEP` refers to pull request to BIDS specification repository (see [governance](../collaboration/governance.md#proposed-bep)), after a general level of community consensus has been achieved (via the Googledoc).
+In a nutshell, a typical `Draft BEP` is in the format of Google Doc and is actively undergoing development and/or community review.  (see [governance](../collaboration/governance.md#draft-bep)), In contrast, a `Proposed BEP` refers to a GitHub pull request to the BIDS specification repository (see [governance](../collaboration/governance.md#proposed-bep)), after a general level of community consensus has been achieved (via the Google Doc).

 ```mermaid
 flowchart TD